 YCOA may suspend an operation's certified status if it is determined to be out of compliance with the YCOA/NOP requirements.
 YCOA will clearly state why the operation is suspended and what must be done to return to the certified status.
 YCOA shall inform the operator of the proposed effective date of suspension or revocation, as well as the USDA AMS Administrator and the Manager of the State Organic Program.
 YCOA will state reasons for denial of certification including the description of each noncompliance and the facts upon which notification of noncompliance was based.
-A notice of suspension shall contain a statement that the operation whose certification has been suspended may at any time (unless otherwise stated in the notice of suspension) submit a request to the USDA Secretary for reinstatement of its certification, provided that this request is accompanied by evidence demonstrating the corrective actions taken by the operation and that each noncompliance has in fact been corrected.
+A notice of suspension shall clearly state that the operation cannot sell or represent products as organic while suspended.
+Additionally, the notice of suspension will contain a statement that the operation, whose certification has been suspended may at any time submit a request to the USDA Secretary for reinstatement of its certification, provided that this request is accompanied by evidence demonstrating the corrective actions taken by the operation and that each noncompliance has in fact been corrected, and that products have not been sold or represented as organic while suspended.

 A notice of revocation shall contain a statement that the operation whose certification has revoked is ineligible to receive certification for a period of five years following the date of such revocation, except that the USDA Secretary may, when in the best interest of the certification program, reduce or eliminate the period of ineligibility.
 The operator has the right to reapply for certification at any time with YCOA or request mediation or an appeal to the State Organic Program.